Is WealthSimple a Safe Broker?

 Is Wealthsimple Legitimate?

-Wealthsimple is overseen by the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Securities Administrators (CSA).
+Wealthsimple is regulated by the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Securities Administrators (CSA).

 Wealthsimple Customer Reviews and Ratings